joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

   .build();
 ```

-With a small change to the `readSource` step, we can optionally accept a list of source paths and walk the directory as a fallback; a little chokidar configuration and it just seems to work..?
+With a small change to the `readSource` step and a little chokidar configuration, we can send  the path of the changed file into the pipeline and it builds:

 ```typescript
 await generate(); // Initial build